richard-ui/b_fitness_store/README.md

 1. Colour Scheme
 - The use of dark and light colours are used together in contrast on the page.
-For example the body is dark to represent a gym environment, whereas the Navigation bar/headings are bright so that the user can follow them easier.
+For example the body is dark to represent a gym environment, whereas the Navigation bar/headings are bright and big so that the user can see them easily.

 2. Typography
 - The 'ubuntu' font is the main font used throughout the website with Sans-Serif as the fallback font in case for any reason the font is not supported by the browser.